Uvalde shooter’s grandmother is continuing to recover at a Texas hospital - NewsBreak

 The Los Angeles Times says the motive behind the attack at Robb Elementary remains unclear.

-Photos: Meghan Markle, Uvalde residents pay tribute to Texas shooting victims Meghan Markle, Duchess of Sussex, leaves flowers at a memorial site, Thursday, May 26, 2022, for the victims killed in this week's elementary school shooting in Uvalde, Texas.
-(AP Photo/Jae C. Hong)
+Photos: Texas school shooting victims remembered at Uvalde memorial site Children pay their respects at a memorial site for the victims killed in this week's elementary school shooting in Uvalde, Texas, Thursday, May 26, 2022.
+(AP Photo/Dario Lopez-Mills)

 ©2022 Cox Media Group